popphp/docs/getting_started/services.rst

 ========

-If you need access to various services throughout the life-cycle of the application, you can register them with the service locator and recall them later.
+If you need access to various services throughout the life-cycle of the application, you can register them with the service locator and call upon them later.
 You can pass an array of services into the constructor, or you can set them individually as needed.

 .. code-block:: php